jbartus/bexbot/README.md

 ## napkin math
-900kg hemp per hectare per season
+900kg hemp per hectare per season\
-400kg of biochar produced by pyrolyzing it
+400kg of biochar produced by pyrolyzing it\
-200kg of carbon in that biochar
+200kg of carbon in that biochar\
-10000kg rough personal annual carbon footprint
+10000kg rough personal annual carbon footprint\
-50 hecares, or 120 acres needed to offset
+∴ 50 hecares, or 120 acres needed to offset